patrickeldiradev/Form-app/README.md

 # PHP Exercise
-PHP Exercise based on Laravel framework.
+PHP Exercise based on Laravel framework .

 ## Installation
 **Use this steps for installations**